swethakolan/Frist-spring-CRUD/README.md

 ## 🎯 Learning Outcomes

-* Understanding Spring Boot project structure
+* Understanding Spring project structure
 * Clear knowledge of Controller, Service, Repository, and DB layers
 * How data flows in a backend application
 * Writing clean and modular code

 ---

-## 🚀 Future Improvements

-* Connect to a real database (MySQL / PostgreSQL)
-* Implement CRUD operations
-* Add validation and exception handling

 ---